Shadowfax-Data/OpenFoundry/docs/docs/tutorial-data-connections/create-a-data-connection.md

 :::

 ### Databricks
-Databricks will also require serveral fields to be filled out
+Databricks will also require several fields to be filled out
 - **Name:** This is the name that will be used to identify the connection
 - **Host:** The databricks workspace URL.
 Be sure to not include the http:// or https:// prefix.
 This can be found in your SQL Warehouse's Connection Details tab.
 - **HTTP Path:** The HTTP Path for your Databricks SQL Warehouse (e.g., /sql/1.0/warehouses/xxx).